§ 42-87-1. Definitions of disability.

 (ii) A record of such impairment; or

-(iv) Includes any disability which is provided protection under the Americans with Disabilities Act, 42 U.S.C. § 12101 et seq. and federal regulations pertaining to the act 28 C.F.R.
-35 and 29 C.F.R.
-1630; and
+(iv) Includes any disability that is provided protection under the Americans with Disabilities Act, 42 U.S.C. § 12101 et seq., and federal regulations pertaining to the act, 28 C.F.R.
+Part 35 and 29 C.F.R.
+Part 1630; and

 (v) Nothing in this chapter alters the standards for determining eligibility for benefits under workers’ compensation laws or under state disability benefit programs.

-(5) “Major life activities” include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating and working.
+(2) “Major life activities” include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
 A major life activity also includes the operation of a major bodily function, including, but not limited to, functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.

-(6) “Qualified individual” means:
+(3) “Qualified individual” means:

 (i) With respect to employment, a person who, with or without reasonable accommodations, can perform the essential functions of the employment position that such individual holds or desires.
 For the purposes of this chapter, due consideration shall be given to the employer’s judgment as to what functions of a job are essential, and if an employer has prepared a written description before advertising or interviewing applicants for the job, this description shall be considered evidence of the essential functions of the job;